Itecrom/alx-backend-javascript/0x00-ES6_basic/README.md

 JavaScriptES6

--   By Johann Kerbrat, Engineering Manager at Uber Works
+-   By Leonard J.J.R.A Mhone

 ### Concepts